 The majority of books, magazines, and personal trainers will have you believe that doing a whole bunch of repetitions with unnecessarily light weights will give you that toned and shapely look most women are looking for.
 This is also false.
 If you don’t challenge the muscle with heavy weight, the muscle will not grow.
 If the muscle does not grow, they won’t look any different or better than they currently do, even if a considerable amount of body fat is lost.
 The high rep, light weight style of training results in the “skinny fat”look shown below:

 The undeniable truth is that without stressing your muscles with heavy resistance, your body will never look the way you want it to, no matter how little body fat you possess.
 At the end of the day, all you can do is make your muscles bigger and stronger.
 There is no way to shape your muscles.
-Anyone claiming to have the ability to do so is full of it.
-The shape of your muscle comes from your genetics.
+Anyone claiming to have the ability to do so is either not qualified to speak on the topic or feeding you lies.
+The shape and length of your muscles come from your genetics.
 The claims that certain forms of weight training will make you manly and bulky and others will make you long and lean are wrong.
 Sculpting is the most accurate word I have come across when describing the possible, in that you can build muscle and you can reduce body fat percentage.
 All other claims regarding toning and shaping, should be ignored.